Mapping analytic surgery to homology, higher rho numbers and metrics of positive scalar curvature

 \end{proof}

 \begin{corollary} Let the group $\Gamma$ be hyperbolic or of polynomial growth and $\mathcal{A}\Gamma$ the smooth subalgebras of $C^*_{red}\Gamma$ as before.
-We get a commutative diagram, mapping the localized/delocalized non commutative de Rham homology sequence to the localized/delocalized cyclic homology sequence
+We get a commutative diagram, mapping the localized/delocalized non-commutative de Rham homology sequence to the localized/delocalized cyclic homology sequence

 \end{corollary} Note that we have established that the sequence of cyclic homology is split short exact in our situation in Propositions \ref{prop:split_deloc_hyp} and \ref{prop:split_polygrowth}.
 We suspect that the same is true for the non-commutative de Rham sequence, but we don't make use of this and therefore don't discuss this issue here.
 Note, moreover, that such a splitting would imply immediately that all three arrows are injective (after passage to reduced de Rham homology), because the middle one is.
 Again, we don't use this injectivity and therefore don't discuss it further.